 7 Mistakes to Avoid When Hiring a Business Tax Preparer

-If you decide you need a tax preparer, for whatever reason, first think carefully about these 7 mistakes businesses make in selecting a tax preparer so you can avoid them.
+If you decide you need a tax preparer, first think carefully about these seven mistakes businesses make in selecting a tax preparer so you can avoid them.

 Looking for the Cheapest Person and the Cheapest Solution

 You might fly the cheapest airlines, but you wouldn't look for the cheapest doctor, would you?
 Finding a professional advisor of any kind based on price is misguided and can cause you to spend more money.